Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 Cons:
 - User doesn't get direct feedback if object is created at FSM/ITS. (decoupled)
 - Unnecessary calls if polling is used, particular if not much service requests get created
-- Boundaries by using the user context
+- Boundaries by using user context

 Features of implementation: